 Thanks to the efforts of our mentors, we have been receiving excellent reports from parents and teachers indicating that students being tutored have shown significant improvements in test scores, achievements, behavior, and enthusiasm.
 Our children indeed look forward to meeting their mentors at each learning center.
 Conversely mentors are deriving great satisfaction seeing their students improve and students’ increased independence.

-There is a constant need for mentors at our learning centers.
+There is always a need for mentors at our learning center.
 Mentoring is a satisfying way to give back to the community and to have a positive effect on another person's young life.
 If you would like to participate in this very worthwhile endeavor, you can contact Mary Etta Reedy by email at reedy5@verizon .net.
 Mentors are trained to our professional standards before beginning the mentoring process.

 Special Students Graduate Congratulations

 The board of directors of the Kent County Learning Center wishes to recognize and congratulate Irene Moore on completing all of the class work requirements for a GED©.
 Irene, 78 years young was one of the first program students who started with the first group of students when our program began in 2012.
 She is currently one of 48 students to receive a diploma through the program.
 Working at her own pace and displaying dogged determinatio...n she worked through the entire summers of the intervening years.

 Irene received a Maryland high school diploma at Chesapeake College on October 13th along with 13 other GED© graduates from the Kent County Learning Center.
 At the ceremony, Irene graced us by singing the invocation, Amazing Grace.

 Irene was surrounded by her adoring family including the young man in the foreground who represents a fifth generation family member.